-This theatre is not one of the most abundant ones, but the screenings are top-notch.
+This theatre is not one of the most abundant, but the screenings are top-notch.

-You can also feast on some of the indie films showcased here – you never know when any of these turns out to be a dark horse and gives you immense viewing pleasure.
+You can also feast on some of the indie films showcased here – you never know when any of these will turn out to be a dark horse and gives you immense viewing pleasure.

-Located toward the southern edge of Lexington, this lush green nature sanctuary spreads out over an area of 734 acres.
+Located toward the southern edge of Lexington, River Run Sanctuary spreads over 734 acres.

 You can enjoy the rustling winds as you roam among its thick forests.

-You can also take a hike on any of the 10 miles of trails.
+You can also hike on any of the 10 miles of trails.

-You will be treated to a sumptuous visual feast with the picturesque scenes around you on your hike.
+On your hike, you will be treated to a sumptuous visual feast with the picturesque scenes around you.

 Keeneland is an impressive well-maintained racing course, and its stable is packed with the finest breed of steed you can ever find.

-If you happen to visit this place, make sure to do it on one of the race days.
+If you happen to visit this place, do it on one of the race days.

-The excitement can reach crazy levels at these races, and your heartbeat will be racing along with the horses at equally frenzied paces!
+The excitement can reach crazy levels at these races!

 You would sight some of the most graceful thoroughbreds getting new owners at this auction.